patarapolw/AnkiTools/README.md

 ## Editing a \*.apkg and \*.anki2 file without Anki

 It will also generate a new model/deck/note/card, if one doesn't exist.
+The ID's are Unix timestamp in milliseconds.

 Subdecks can be made by putting in `::`; for example, `Chinese::SpoonFedChinese`.